LSSTDESC/qp/docs/developer_docs/contribution.md

 ### Placement

+* diagram or list here of basic code structure (i.e. folders and what they're meant to include)
 * parameterizations go in the parameterizations folder
 * if you have one that needs supporting functions, create a folder and place the class file and the supporting files in that folder
 * conversion functions go in the conversion_funcs file